RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 a) Selecting Feeds or Polarizations
 ***********************************
 Selecting feeds on E-field beams can be done using the feed name (e.g. "x" or "y").
-If ``x_orientation`` is set on the object, strings represting the physical orientation of the feed can also be used (e.g. "n" or "e).
+Strings representing the physical orientation of the feed (e.g. "n" or "e) can also be used if the feeds are oriented toward 0 or 90 degrees (as denoted by ``feed_angle``).

 Selecting polarizations on power beams can be done either using the polarization numbers or the polarization strings (e.g. "xx" or "yy" for linear polarizations or "rr" or "ll" for circular polarizations).
-If ``x_orientation`` is set on the object, strings represting the physical orientation of the dipole can also be used (e.g. "nn" or "ee).
+Strings representing the physical orientation of the feed (e.g. "nn" or "ee") can also be used if the feeds are oriented toward 0 or 90 degrees (as denoted by ``feed_angle``).

 .. code-block:: python